jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+15 Apr 2015  <a name="15-Apr-2015"></a>

+- *Eric Dolphy at the Five Spot: Vol. 1* (1961), Prestige 7611, liner notes by Michael Cuscuna, quoting trumpet player Booker Little from an interview in *Metronome* magazine (no link):

+   "...
+I can't think in terms of wrong notes -- in fact, I don't hear any notes as being wrong.
+It's a matter of knowing how to integrate the notes, and, if you must, resolve them.  ...
+I'm particular interested in the possibilities of dissonance.
+If it's a consonant sound it's going to sound smaller.
+The more dissonance, the bigger the sound.
+It sounds like more horns; in fact, you can't always tell how many there are.
+And your shadings can be more varied.
+Dissonance is a tool to achieve these things."

 27 Mar 2025  <a name="27-Mar-2025"></a>

 - Cold Comfort Farm, by Kieran Setiya, review of